Operation Weiss: Weiss 2

 After this maneuver, all the units of the 1st Bosnia Corps found themselves out of reach of the advancing Germans, except the 7th and 9th Krajina Brigades.
 They were temporarily subordinated directly to the Supreme HQ which had ordered them to slow down the German advance towards Neretva.
 On 5 March, the two German divisions had finally reached Livno and taken it without a fight.
-After several days of rest, the 7th SS Division resumed its movements to the Mostar bauxite area without Partisan interference and the 369th Division headed towards Jablanica.
+After several days of rest, the 7th SS Division resumed its movements to the Mostar bauxite area without Partisan interference, and the 369th Division headed towards Jablanica.

 Further to the south, the group of Herzegovina Chetnik units under Baćović was marching from Split towards Neretva.
 This group had been transported by the Italians by sea and land to Knin in December 1942 in order to fight the Partisans in Lika.
-In early February 1943, the group was first returned to Split and were then ordered to make an overland march to Neretva.
+In early February 1943, the group was first returned to Split and was then ordered to make an overland march to Neretva.
 While passing through the Biokovo hinterland, the group committed numerous crimes against the civilian population.
 Around Vrgorac, the group encountered the elements of the 9th Partisan (Dalmatian) Division.
 The division, deployed in the broader area of Imotski, was already under pressure from the east (Italian regimental battle group "Scotti" from Mostar) and the south-east (Montenegro Chetniks under Vesković from Ljubuški).
 Facing such odds, the division had to retreat towards Jablanica, where it became a part of the Main Operational Group.